minegame2021/araigumaos-amd-gpu-driver/README.md

-# AMD GPUs support for AraigumaOS
+# AMD GPUs support for AraigumaOS (OUTDATED)
 Want a support for AMD GPUs in AraigumaOS?
 Here's what do you need!

+# Notes:
+With build 4000, AMD drivers are already implemented in AraigumaOS.
+This instruction works on builds 3900 and earlier.

 # Installation
 1. Download the files from the "Release" branch.